bailey-boone/starbucks-churn-analysis/README.md

 # starbucks-churn-analysis
-Predicting customer churn using synthetic Starbucks customer data.
+Predicting customer churn using synthetic Starbucks data and evaluating the model's accuracy with precision and recall.

 # Features
 * generates synthetic Starbucks customer data